bartificer/programming-by-stealth/docs/pbs85.md

 # PBS 85 of X — Objects as Arrays in JavaScript (Redux & Update)

 There are many programming concepts that are common to the vast majority of programming languages, but each language implements these concepts in their own unique and special way.
 In JavaScript, objects are used to implement many concepts.
 I like to think of JavaScript objects as a single language feature that wears many hats.
 In [the previous instalment](https://bartificer.net/pbs84) we focused on one of these hats, JavaScript’s use of objects to implement dictionaries.
-In this instalment we’ll look at another hat JavaScript objets get to wear — arrays.
+In this instalment we’ll look at another hat JavaScript objects get to wear — arrays.
 As with the previous instalment, this instalment will be a mixture of consolidated reminders of things we’ve met before, and of some new features added to arrays in more recent versions of the JavaScript language.

 We’ll also look at a sample solution to the challenge set at the end of instalment 83, but unusually, we’ll do that after our look at arrays.